-If you have been a frequent visitor to hotel because of your job or business purposes, you must have noticed that there are various types of rooms in a hotel called differently as single room, double room, twin room, and so on.
-Of course there are other classifications such as deluxe, suit, premium etc., but they are easily understood as they reflect the kind of facilities they offer.
+Since double and twin both mean two, does that mean there is no difference between double and twin room?
+Now, if you have been a frequent visitor to hotels because of your job or business purposes, you must have noticed that there are various types of rooms in a hotel that are called differently as single room, double room, twin room, and so on.
+Of course, there are other classifications such as deluxe, suit, premium, etc., but they are easily understood as they reflect the kind of facilities they offer.
 The double room and twin room are confusing as they both connote occupancy for two.
-Let us find out difference between a double room and a twin room.
+Let us find out the difference between a double room and a twin room.

 A single room has typically a single bed and is fit for a single person as no extra bed will fit in.
 A twin room, as the name implies, has 2 single beds for 2 adults that prefer to sleep on different beds rather than sharing a bed.
 This is normally for 2 individuals other than a married couple.
 However, there are couples who prefer to sleep on different beds and surprise the booking clerk when they ask a twin room despite registering as a married couple.

 What is the difference between Double and Twin Room?

 • Though both twin room as well as double room admits two people in the room, there are differences in facilities.